-• Average Number of Hours that Power to a Customer is Interrupted
+Average Number of Hours that Power to a Customer is Interrupted

 The average hours that power is interrupted is a measure of system reliability.
 LUI is continuously improving the reliability of electricity being delivered to its customers by replacing equipment and performing the necessary maintenance on its distribution infrastructure.
-In 2016, LUI performed considerably well measuring an average of 0.67 hours that power was interrupted to its customers.
-The expected target to perform as prescribed by the OEB is 1.33.
-LUI exceeds the target by a 50% decrease in the average number of hours that power to a customer was interrupted in 2016.
+In 2017, LUI performed considerably well measuring an average of 0.32 hours that power was interrupted to its customers, an improvement from 2016's average of 0.67 hours.
+The expected target to perform as prescribed by the OEB is 0.59.
 LUI continues to view reliability of electricity service as a high priority for its customers and as such, reports this reliability statistic to its Board of Directors at quarterly meetings.

-• Average Number of Times that Power to a Customer is Interrupted
+Average Number of Times that Power to a Customer is Interrupted

 Similar to the above, the average number of times that power to a customer is interrupted is a measure to determine the system reliability of delivering electricity.
-The OEB expects the utility to perform at an average of 0.90 times.
-The average number of times LUI's customers had power interruption was 0.37 times.
-This is considerably above expectation with a decrease of 59% and a decrease of 24% from 2015.
+The OEB expects the utility to perform at an average of 0.46.
+The average number of times LUI's customers had power interruption was 0.17 times and improvement from 2016's average of 0.37 hours.
 LUI is proud with these results and is focusing on continuing this trend in future years.